tofu-86/furiousKart/README.md

 # Download
-simply download the "furiousKart download" folder and run the exe.
+simply download the "furiousKart download" folder and run the exe. (compiled version, feel free to compile yourself)

 Run a multiplayer server by just clicking "multipalyer" when in game and click start when all players are in game